 Wishing yourself a speedy recovery - the value of the mind in body healing

 It is a fact of sports, competitive or not, that sportspeople get injured.
-Traditional medicine recommends rest and relaxation with gentle exercise during the recovery process, and this is sometimes a difficult regime to stick with (often there are disastrous consequences in not sticking to it).
-It is clearly important to speed the recovery process as much as possible, and the evidence drawn on above suggests that hypnosis may be utilised as part of treatment during a recovery period.
+Traditional medicine recommends relaxation with gentle exercise during the recovery process, and this is sometimes a difficult regime to stick with (often there are disastrous consequences in not sticking to it).
+It is vital to speed the recovery process as much as possible, and the evidence drawn above suggests that hypnosis may be utilised as a part of treatment during a recovery period.

 Underlying Psychological Causes

-Sports injuries are generally physical in nature; most do not have an underlying psychological cause.
-Hypnosis and has been shown to be of value in the treatment of asthmatics (Liggett 2000) and is often employed in dealing with so-called psychosomatic illness.
+Sports injuries are physical; most do not have an underlying psychological cause.
+Hypnosis is of value in the treatment of asthmatics (Liggett 2000) and is often employed in dealing with so-called psychosomatic illness.
 Physical symptoms of illness and injury sometimes have an underlying psychological cause.
 This underlying issue usually has a positive intention, known as secondary gain.
-This can be seen, for example, in cases in which pain recurs predictably before competition or in stressful situations.
-The mind has a way of protecting us from things that it thinks may not be beneficial, and often pain is a positive message of warning from our unconscious.
+This can be seen, for example, in cases in which pain recurs predictably before a competition or in stressful situations.
+The mind has a way of protecting us from things that it thinks may not be beneficial, and often the pain is a positive message of warning from our unconscious.

 Liggett (2000) describes a case study of a football player who often has painful calf muscles during practice and in games.
 Physiologically the pain seemed to be caused when exercise caused the muscle to expand beyond the capacity of the muscle compartment.
-However the pain did not occur every time he exercised the leg, this pointed to an underlying psychological cause.
-Under hypnosis the athlete revealed that there was an event in their past (not being selected for a senior level college team) that seemed to seed times when there was an onset of the pain.
-Specifically the pain seemed to occur when he believed that someone was outperforming him.
+However, the pain did not occur every time he exercised the leg.
+This pointed to an underlying psychological cause.
+Under hypnosis, the athlete revealed that there was an event in their past (not being selected for a senior-level college team) that seeded times when there was an onset of the pain.
+Specifically, the pain seemed to occur when he believed that someone was outperforming him.
 The secondary gain here is that the pain gives the athlete an excuse for not performing as well as his competitor.

-There are a number of ways of resolving problems with secondary gain.
-It is essential first of all to recognise the intention as valuable and positive, and perhaps then to look for other ways of achieving the same result without the symptom of pain.
-Liggett (2000), in this case, installed a post hypnotic suggestion that the athlete would make comparisons with his own past performances, rather than with other peoples, in future.
+There are several ways of resolving problems with secondary gain.
+It is essential first of all to recognise the intention as valuable and positive, and then to look for other ways of achieving the same result without the symptom of pain.
+Liggett (2000), in this case, installed a post-hypnotic suggestion that the athlete would make comparisons with his past performances, rather than with other peoples, in future.
 This reduced the psychological element of his pain, and although the physiological aspect was still present the intensity of the pain reduced to a level that no longer impeded his performance.